NeuroTechX/ntx_slack_archive/_toronto.md

 >
 Also, we are hosting an event for high-school students on June 30th.
 Interested?
 You may register on <http://www.meetup.com/NeuroTechTO|www.meetup.com/NeuroTechTO> and we will send you details directly.
 Let me know if you would like to attend!

+6/5/2017 6:57 PM

+ **yanlingchen** :

+ >I heard about BrainBrowse from TOHC and I was super excited until I realized that I won't be in Canada on June 30 :( Would love to speak with you soon; let me know when you're free!